Shirakumo/radiance-tutorial/Part 8.md

 ## Configuration
 ### Where are configuration files stored?
 The exact location of the files varies per operating system, your own environment, and the currently active environment.
-You can get the "root" directory as follows:
+You can get the "root" configuration directory as follows:

-    (truename (make-pathname :name NIL :type NIL :defaults radiance:*environment-root*))

-Every environment will have its own directory in there, and in each environment directory, every module will have its own subdirectory as well.
+    (truename (radiance:environment-directory T :configuration))

 A quicker way to find the current location of the configuration file for a specific module is as follows:

     (truename (radiance:mconfig-pathname :radiance))

+Note that as per Radiance 2.0, there are also data and cache directories.
+You can get these with `environment-directory` as well, using the `:cache` and `:data` keys.

 ### How do I look at the configuration?
 You can view the currently set configuration for a module using the standard Common Lisp `describe` on the package/module: